wootencl/timeSheetApplication/README.md

 + Add handling/message to the Admin Panel for when empty collections are handed back from the server.
 Right not the 'user' sections are just empty.
 + Handle general server errors.
   + Right now there's some server error handling on forms but none really for othere API calls.
 Need to add something where if a 500 is returned that should be relayed to the user and prevent a crash.
++ Add a loader gif for transitions and retrieving data from the server.
++ Start using HTTPS.

 #####Low Priority (!)
 + Trim whitespaces from inputs.